2,5-Dimethoxy-4-tert-butylamphetamine

 2,5-Dimethoxy-4-tert-butylamphetamine (DOTB or DOtBu) is a non-hallucinogenic serotonin receptor modulator of the phenethylamine, amphetamine, and DOx families.

 Use and effects

-According to Alexander Shulgin and colleagues, DOTB has been found to be inactive in humans at oral doses of up to 25 mg.
+According to Alexander Shulgin and colleagues, DOTB has been found to be inactive in humans at doses of up to 25 mg orally.

 Pharmacology

 Pharmacodynamics

 DOTB binds with high affinity to the serotonin 5-HT_{2} receptors, including to the serotonin 5-HT_{2A} and 5-HT_{2C} receptors and, to about a 10-fold lesser extent, to the serotonin 5-HT_{2B} receptor.
 It has been found to act as a partial agonist of the serotonin 5-HT_{2A} receptor, with an intrinsic efficacy of about 30% for phosphatidylinositol hydrolysis and about half of the efficacy of (R)-DOB.
 DOTB has also been assessed and found to act as a partial agonist of the serotonin 5-HT_{2B} receptor (E_{max} = 69%).

 The drug appeared to be inactive in animals in the conditioned avoidance test in rodents.
 DOTB only partially substituted for DOM in rodent drug discrimination tests (up to 70% responding, followed by disruption at higher doses) and with much lower potency than other DOx drugs.
 In combination with DOM, DOTB produced some antagonism of the stimulus generalization of DOM, suggesting action as a lower-efficacy partial agonist of the serotonin 5-HT_{2A} receptor.
 Unlike DOM but similarly to DOAM, DOTB did not substitute for 5-MeO-DMT in rodent drug discrimination tests.
 It also did not affect locomotor activity in rodents, again in contrast to other DOx drugs, though there were non-significant increases in locomotion at the highest assessed doses.
 It did still produce hyperthermia in rabbits similarly to other DOx drugs, albeit with dramatically reduced potency.